Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 *Bias Amplification*:
 - Models trained on internet text inherit and amplify societal biases
-- Marginalized groups bear disproportionate harms from biased outputs
+- Marginalised groups bear disproportionate harms from biased outputs
 - The scale of deployment means harms are distributed widely

 ##### Documentation and Accountability